uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 this change and maybe we also need to update some caches (system available updates are cached (`rhnServerNeededCache`?)).

-Analyze the case, when a stable patchh gets retracted and then stable again in SCC.
+Analyze the case, when a stable patch gets retracted and then stable again in SCC.

 ### Java backend